 - Chess Kid is the #1 chess site for kids.
-It has some free content that you are able to access if you sign up for a free account.
+It has some free content that you can access if you sign up for a free account.
 There is also an option to upgrade to a gold membership that gives you greater access to videos and some of the other playing options on the site.
-They have a few different pricing options, the basic is for 1 kid for one month for $7.99 or $49.99 a year, up to 3 kids for $99.99 a year.
+They have a few different pricing options, the basic is for one kid for one month for $7.99 or $49.99 a year, up to 3 kids for $99.99 a year.

 - Chess Kids has some free online lessons for kids and has a feature that allows kids to play against the computer.
-This site also has as lots chess resources for parents and kids including videos.
+This site also has as many chess resources for parents and kids, including videos.

 Chess Apps for Kids

 Most kids love playing against a computer once they have mastered the basics of chess.
-There are a number of apps that offer great introductions with fun tutorials, as well as the opportunity to play against the computer.
+Several apps offer great introductions with fun tutorials, as well as the opportunity to play against the computer.

 Beginner Chess Books for Kids

-- Chess for Children: How to Play the World’s Most Popular Board Game by Murray Chandler teaches kids the basic moves of chess and it explains all the rules in step by step manner.
-The game is taught through a cartoon character, George, and his pet alligator, Kirsty, a self-proclaimed Grand Alligator of Chess.
-Murray Chandler has a few other very popular chess books including Chess Tactics for Kids, Chess Puzzles and How to Beat Your Dad at Chess, but if you are looking for a great beginner chess book Chess for Children is the one to get.
+- Chess for Children: How to Play the World’s Most Popular Board Game by Murray Chandler teaches kids the basic moves of chess, and it explains all the rules in a step by step manner.
+The game is introduced through a cartoon character, George, and his pet alligator, Kirsty, a self-proclaimed Grand Alligator of Chess.
+Murray Chandler has a few other top-rated chess books, including Chess Tactics for Kids, Chess Puzzles, and How to Beat Your Dad at Chess, but if you are looking for a great beginner chess book Chess for Children is the one to get.

-- Chess for Kids by Michael Basman is another very good book to help make chess understandable to children Like most other DK books the pictures are very good, the text is simple, and the information is arranged in such a way that so kids can easily refer to the book as they play.
-It covers all the basic information that kids need to know about chess including the history and detailed information about each of the pieces.
+- Chess for Kids by Michael Basman is another excellent book to help make chess understandable to children Like most other DK books the pictures are outstanding, the text is simple, and the information is arranged in such a way that so kids can easily refer to the book as they play.
+It covers all the basic information that kids need to know about chess, including the history and detailed information about each of the pieces.

 Chess Sets for Kids

-If you already have a chess set there is no reason to buy any special type of set, but if you are having a bit of trouble getting your kids interested in chess and are looking for a cool set that might help spark an interest in chess, or you are just looking for a good beginner set, you could try some of the following sets that are easy and fun for kids to use:
+If you already have a chess set there is no reason to buy any particular type of set.
+Still, if you are having a bit of trouble getting your kids interested in chess and are looking for a cool set that might help spark an interest in chess, or you are just looking for a good beginner set, you could try some of the following sets that are easy and fun for kids to use:

 Teaching Kids Chess Videos